Quick Stats

 Overview

-The Community Foundation for the Land of Lincoln was founded in 1924 as the Sangamon County Foundation by three Springfield banks and reorganized as a community foundation in 2002.
+The Community Foundation for the Land of Lincoln was founded in 1924 as the Sangamon County Foundation by three Springfield banks and reorganised as a community foundation in 2002.
 The foundation was renamed in 2011 to reflect its expanded eight-county service area.
-With over $100 million in total assets (2024) and more than 300 charitable funds, the foundation has distributed over $31.7 million in grants throughout its history.
-The organization earned a 4/4 Star rating (97%) from Charity Navigator and is accredited by the Council on Foundations.
+With approximately $78 million in total assets and over 335 charitable funds, the foundation has distributed about $31.7 million in grants throughout its history.
+The organisation earned a 4/4 Star rating (97%) from Charity Navigator and is accredited by the Council on Foundations.
 In 2024, the foundation celebrated its centennial anniversary by awarding $100,000 in grants to the eight county fairs in its service area plus the Illinois State Fair, demonstrating its commitment to celebrating community philanthropy.

 Funding Priorities

-- Community Grants Program: Up to $10,000 per grant (previously $5,000) - Accepts funding requests for any charitable focus area within the eight-county service area.
+- Community Grants Programme: Up to $10,000 per grant - Accepts funding requests for any charitable focus area within the eight-county service area.
 Multiple awards made annually.
 Applications accepted through online portal.

-- Access to Recreation Endowment: Amounts vary - Supports accessible recreation programs for people with disabilities that are also available to the general public.
+- Access to Recreation Endowment: Amounts vary - Supports accessible recreation programmes for people with disabilities that are also available to the general public.
 Seeks creative programmatic activities and events.

 - Historic Preservation Fund: Up to $5,000 per grant - Supports physical improvement of structures and/or promotes historic preservation in Springfield, Illinois.